ovokpus/ReplySight/DEPLOYMENT.md

 ### Cold Start Optimization

 - Functions are optimized for minimal cold start time
-- Only essential dependencies included in `requirements-vercel.txt`
+- Only essential dependencies included in `requirements.txt`
 - Lightweight imports in function handlers

 ### Caching Strategy